 In this article, I’ll be dealing with the film as it is today and hopefully giving you the benefit of advice that comes from both failure and success.
 Here’s what’s covered:

 What is Kodak AEROCHROME?

-For the uninitiated, Kodak AEROCHROME was a color infrared-sensitive slide film, originally designed for aerial operations including camouflage detection, forest survey, pollution monitoring, archaeology and ice reconnaissance.
-Its IR sensitivity was used to highlight buildings, objects, trees, water density and people – especially those under camouflage – by transforming the color of artificial objects, atmospheric phenomenon and fauna based on the signature of reflected infrared light compared against a baseline guide.
+For the uninitiated, Kodak AEROCHROME was a colour infrared-sensitive slide film, originally designed for aerial operations including camouflage detection, forest survey, pollution monitoring, archaeology and ice reconnaissance.
+Its IR sensitivity was used to highlight buildings, objects, trees, water density and people – especially those under camouflage – by transforming the colour of artificial objects, atmospheric phenomenon and fauna based on the signature of reflected infrared light compared against a baseline guide.

 It had a rather high IR sensitivity at around 900 nanometers but it was sadly discontinued around 2010.
 Since then, it has been in the hands of many professional and unprofessional shooters (like myself) as (almost) a purely creative film.

 It’s difficult to talk about the current availability of AEROCHROME in 120 and 4×5 format without a hat-tip to and mention of the labours of one man, Dean Bennici, who took it upon himself to find, buy, recut and re-roll every roll and sheet of AEROCHROME in existence.